KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 In both cases, a palette containing the entire range of available widgets will be shown.
 Let's see them in detail, one by one.
 Simply click on the desired one.
 When clicking the editor for that widget appears.
-A widget's editor always has two sections, one for the data management and the other containing the list properties that can vary from one widget to another.
+A widget's editor normally has two sections, one for the data management (not available for the *Image* widget) and the other containing the list properties that can vary from one widget to another.
 The below table shows a further explanation.
 In particular properties summed up are relevant to *Text* widget.
 So that, in the case of an *Image* widget among its settings we will find the *Gallery* property which does not belong to the *Text* widget.